saurya992004/Kiro_semantic_execution_layer/README.md

 **Outcome**

-Jarvis can interpret structured intents like:
+AURA can interpret structured intents like:

 ```json
 {